swe0121/void-flapgame/README.md

 the game mechanics being suspiciously familiar? coincidental.

-the way the character moves? coincidental.
+the way VOID moves? coincidental.

 the obstacles coming from the top and bottom? coincidental.